 In 1982 Landmark Theatres took over the operation.
 Lance Alspaugh's 5 Star Theatres (now known as Vintage Cinemas) acquired the business in 1983.
 A $1 million project between 1987 and 2000 designed by Ronald Wright included a new Egyptian style boxoffice, a seismic retrofit, work on projection and sound, restoration of paint and plaster, and reseating the theatre.
 The entrance has celebrity hand and footprints, nicely chronicled on a celebrity footprints page on the theatre's website.

 Status: Still open with first runs, moveovers and occasional revivals.
-The Vista is now equipped with a Sony 4K digital projector.
+The Vista is now equipped with a Sony 4K digital projector but retains 35mm capability for special showings.
 Vintage Cinemas also operates the nearby Los Feliz, a triplex.

 The Vista in the Movies:

 A shot of the Vista from inside Stan's Drive-In seen in "The Crooked Web" (Columbia, 1955).
 Thanks to Jonathan Raines for the screenshot.
 See the Historic L.A.
 Theatres in Movies post for more about the film and several additional photos.